nickoala/pnpi/README.md

 Solution: Before inserting the SD card into the Pi, insert a file `wpa_supplicant.conf` with the correct credentials into the SD card's boot partition, presumably after looking up what the file should look like on the web.
-Inconvenient for the experienced, arduous for the newly initiated.
+Inconvenient for the experienced, intimidating for the newly initiated.

 #### Problem #2: What is my Pi's IP address?